spacelift-io/user-documentation/docs/integrations/single-sign-on/onelogin-oidc-setup-guide.md

 ![Search for OpenId Connect then Select the Result.](../../assets/screenshots/3-onelogin-search-openidc.png)

-Give your new OneLogin App a name, Spacelift sounds like a good one :clap:
+Give your new OneLogin App a name, Spacelift sounds like a good one.

 In regards to "Visible in portal" this is a OneLogin configuration decision that's up to you.
 In this example, we are enabled this value.